-We are lucky to be located close to a marvellous range of activities, whether historical sites like Conwy Castle, sandy beaches, adrenaline charged activities....or just the stunning countryside of North Wales.
+We are close to lots of great activities, like Conwy Castle, sandy beaches, adrenaline charged Zip World, great restaurants .... or just the stunning North Wales countryside.

 Conwy Castle – vehicle causeway to an impressive historic castle and it’s encircled town (World Heritage site).
 Walk the walls, enjoy the pretty harbour, great fish and chips (25min drive)